Maraba coffee: Production cycle

 The technicians wash the beans several times to remove the remains of the skin and coating and put them out on shaded racks to dry.
 Cooperative employees turn the beans regularly as technicians spot and remove bad beans.
 A longer drying process of up to two weeks in the sun follows (with provision for quick covering in the event of rain), again with constant turning.
 This last process reduces the water content of the bean from 40 percent to 12 percent.

 The technicians then move the beans to the technical centre in nearby Kizi.
 Certain machines, housed in a warehouse up the side of the hill, remove the parchment skins from the beans.
 Employees take the beans into the adjacent laboratory for the final quality control process – hand sorting – which is carried out by several experienced women.
-The beans are bagged and labeled according to their quality, and stored in the compound's warehouse to await sale.
+The beans are bagged and labelled according to their quality, and stored in the compound's warehouse to await sale.

 Products and customers

-As of 2006, Maraba produces 80 short tons (73,000 kg) of export-quality coffee per year, of which 40 tons go to roasters and sellers in the United Kingdom and 40 tons to the United States.
+In its early years, during the 2000s, Maraba produced 80 short ton of export-quality coffee per year, of which 40 tons went to roasters and sellers in the United Kingdom and 40 tons to the United States.

-The coffee appears in the following products:
+The coffee has appeared in the following products: